Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Conclusions

 We have introduced Gradient Guided Furthest Point Sampling (GGFPS), a supervised sampling method that combines gradient norms with furthest point sampling (FPS) to balance predictive accuracy and robustness.
 Applied to the 2D Styblinski-Tang (ST) function and the MD17 molecular trajectories, GGFPS demonstrates superior performance over FPS and uniform random sampling (URS).
 For the ST function, GGFPS achieves the MAE of the full dataset with 50~\% fewer training points, and has on average half the test error of FPS for the same number of training points.

 On the MD17 trajectories, GGFPS reduces MAE by factors of up to 2 (vs. FPS) and 3 (vs. URS) in high-force norm regions, critical for capturing transition states and strained configurations.
-GGFPS achieves up to 3 times the predictive accuracy of FPS, and twice the predictive accuracy of URS, for relaxed and equilibrium structures at a given training set size.
-GGFPS training sets of 50 configurations predict high force norm configurations with equivalent accuracy to URS and FPS training sets of up to 500 configurations.
-They also predict low force norm configurations with equivalent accuracy to URS training sets of up to 100 configurations, and FPS training sets of up to 250 configurations.
+At a given training set size, GGFPS also improves predictive accuracy for relaxed and equilibrium structures.
+GGFPS training sets of 50 configurations match the high-force-norm accuracy of URS and FPS training sets of up to 500 configurations.
+They also match the low-force-norm accuracy of URS and FPS training sets of up to 100 and 250 configurations, respectively.
 The performance increase is most pronounced in the low-data regime, suitable for building fast models.
 However, significant benefits over FPS are observed up to a training set size of 750 configurations.

 GGFPS lowers predictive variance by up to 50~\% compared to URS and up to an order of magnitude compared to FPS, ensuring robustness across Boltzmann-distributed and high-dimensional data.

-The tunable $\beta$ parameter allows adaptive biasing towards sparse regions of the potential energy surface, addressing FPS's undersampling of equilibrium structures.
+By incorporating force/gradient-norm information and using a robust descending schedule with a single-$B$ default ($B=1.55$) or a small four-$B$ hyperparameter search when compute permits, GGFPS systematically reduces both mean errors and error variances while improving coverage of equilibrium (low-force) and strained (high-force) configurations.
+We also benchmark against supervised FPS-style selectors (PCov-FPS/PCov-CUR), and find that GGFPS remains competitive or superior while retaining a simple, single-pass selection procedure.

-While we have successfully used GGFPS to interpolative learning relevant to molecular dynamics applications where the train and test data are sampled from the same PES, a further area of research is its extension to extrapolative learning, for example across chemical compound space.
-Another use of GGFPS could be to assist with the selection of diverse systems for generating synthetic novel data which would enable the training of more robust surrogate models of more complex properties.
+While we have successfully used GGFPS for interpolative learning relevant to molecular dynamics applications where the train and test data are sampled from the same PES, a key next step is extending it to extrapolative learning, for example across chemical compound space.
+Another use of GGFPS could be to select diverse systems for generating synthetic data to fine-tune chemical foundation models.